-You can’t beat the versatility of the best all-in-one printers which can print, scan, copy, and even fax - they're ideal for home offices.
+You can’t beat the versatility of all-in-one printers.
+They can print, scan, copy, and even fax, making them indispensable to home offices.
 Compact printers are handy, too, but are much smaller to help save space in your home office.
-Whether you need a printer for school, work, art, or for printing photographs, we’ve rounded up the best here.
+Whether you need an option for school, work, art, or for printing photographs, we’ve rounded up the best here.

 Wireless printing from mobile device